Xanfre/T2FMDML/T2FMDML/readme.txt

 Bane 2 - Cult of the Damned
 A Bank Job
 The Bathhouse
+The Beginning of Era Karath-Din
+Behind Closed Doors
 The Blackheart's Recording
 Bloodmist Tower
 Bloodsport
 The Bloody Flounder's Inn
 Bloody Ruins
+The Bodysnatchers
 Book of Prophecy: Dead Letter Box
 Book of Prophecy: The Hidden City
 The Box